aifantry

 Gender inference: assigning a gender label to over 1 million distinct researcher records drawn from 80+ countries.
 Scopus records contain author names but not gender.
 Names are the only available signal.
 For a study specifically examining whether gender composition differs between migrating and non-migrating researchers, gender inference accuracy is not a data quality nicety - it is the measurement instrument for the central hypothesis.

 According to UNESCO's Institute for Statistics (UIS) 2024 data on women in science, women represent approximately 33% of researchers worldwide, but this figure masks sharp variation: Central Asia and Latin America approach gender parity in research, while East Asia, South Asia, and sub-Saharan Africa remain below 25% female in most STEM disciplines.
 The global average conceals the national-level variation that studies like this one are designed to quantify.
-If the gender inference pipeline has systematic error concentrated on specific national name corpora, the study is not measuring what it claims to measure.

 According to the OECD's Science, Technology and Innovation Outlook 2024, international researcher mobility is concentrated in high-income country corridors, with Germany consistently ranking among the world's top destinations for internationally mobile researchers - making it one of the most important cases for understanding how international recruitment intersects with gender composition at the discipline level.